 Mnuchin says Treasury lawyers consulted White House on Trump tax returns

-Mnuchin, at a House Appropriations subcommittee budget hearing, said the "informational" conversations had taken place before House Ways and Means Committee Chairman Richard Neal`s request last week for six years of Trump`s tax returns.
+Mnuchin said at a House Appropriations subcommittee budget hearing that the conversations had taken place before House of Representatives Ways and Means Committee Chairman Richard Neal`s request last week for six years of Trump`s tax returns.

 Mnuchin said he personally has had no conversations with anyone in the White House about the request, and was not briefed on the contents of the prior conversations between Treasury and White House lawyers.

 "I believe that was purely informational," he said of those discussions.
 "We had obviously read in the press that we were expecting this.
-I personally wasn’t involved in those conversations."
+I personally wasn’t involved in those conversations."`FOLLOW THE LAW`

-Mnuchin said that the Treasury would "follow the law" regarding Neal`s request for Trump`s tax returns, adding that this was being reviewed by the Treasury`s legal department.
+At both hearings, Mnuchin said the Treasury would "follow the law" regarding Neal`s request for Trump`s tax returns, adding that was being reviewed by the Treasury`s legal department.

-Democrats are relying on a provision in the Internal Revenue Service code enacted in 1924 after the Teapot Dome oil leases scandal rocked the Warren Harding administration.
+Democrats are relying on a provision in the Internal Revenue Service code enacted in 1924 after the Teapot Dome oil leases scandal rocked President Warren Harding`s administration.
 They say it requires the Treasury secretary to turn over any tax returns to the chairmen of the congressional tax committees who request them for investigative purposes.

 But if Congress takes the administration to court over Trump’s taxes, little case law would be available to help guide judges, legal experts say.
 That is both because the statute cited by Neal to obtain the returns has hardly ever been contested, and because most document disputes between the legislative and executive branches of government are resolved by negotiation.